Oreva-Raphael/alx-pre_course/README.md

 My first readme
-The one and only time I will be doing these commit changes from the UI
+The one and only time I will be doing these commit changes from the GitHub UI